 You can cut your heating costs this year by following these money-saving and energy-saving tips.

-Do a personal energy audit of your house, identifying areas where heated air is leaking out.
+- Do a DIY Home Energy Assessment of your house, identifying areas where heated air is leaking out.
 Check around doors, windows, fireplaces, and other areas that may feel drafty.
 Use caulk, weather stripping, door sweeps, plastic, and other appropriate means to close off these leaks.
 If your house is poorly insulated, adding additional insulation will pay for itself in reduced heating costs.